nemethf/eglot-x/README.md

   (The ansi-color.el of Emacs 27 is too old for this feature, Emacs 29 is OK.)

-- Open Server Logs: LSP servers can ask the client to show thier logs, see variable `eglot-x-enable-open-server-logs` for details.
+- Open Server Logs: LSP servers can ask the client to show their logs, see variable `eglot-x-enable-open-server-logs` for details.

 ### rust-analyzer specific extensions